-Be Organized, Sensible, Keep Your Cool, And Your Budget ...
+Be Organized, Keep Your Cool, And Your Budget ...

 Step Two Your Wedding Guest List

-Making your invitation list shouldn't feel like a burden.
-At the end of the day, you want to look at your guest list, and see all the people that you care about, and want to share your happy day with.
-Remember, it's your wedding, and your time, so don't let anyone else talk you into inviting people that you're not keen on inviting.
+Creating your invitation list shouldn't feel like a burden.
+At the end of the day, you want to look at your guest list and see all the people that you care about, and people that truly care about you and your partner.

 You've Secured A Venue For The Nuptials.
 Time To Secure A Venue To Host The Reception

 Step Three Where To Hold The Wedding Ceremony - The Nuptials

 So will it be a small or large church wedding?
 Perhaps a garden wedding.
 You get the picture.
 After you have made up your minds on what kind of wedding you want.
 It's time to choose the actual space (church, hall, garden) you want to hold the nuptials?
 After you have made up your mind, and have your heart set on a perfect spot -- book it!
 Don't hesitate, and let that perfect spot be taken by another couple on the day you need it.
 By hesitating you may lose your dream location.

 Having a reception?
 Same goes for choosing the important wedding location.
 Scout out your places of interest, choose the perfect reception hall, and again book it.

 Your Reception Venue Is Secured, Time To Hire The Perfect Caterer

 Step Five Hiring A Caterer For Your Wedding